chihacknight/chihacknight.org/_posts/events/2018-05-08-the-hackies.md

 Join us for the **300th episode of Chi Hack Night**!

-In honor of this momentous milestone, we’ll be recognizing a few of the many people, projects, partners, and presentations that make our community great.
+In honor of this momentous milestone, we’ll be recognizing a the many people, projects, partners, and presentations that make our community great.
 The evening will include the awarding of **"the Hackies"**, our new civic tech version of the Oscars!
 [Vote here before Friday at midnight](https://bit.ly/hacknightawards)!

+**13 Hackies** will be awarded in the categories of:

+* Outstanding Chi Hack Night Project
+* Person Making an Impact
+* Outstanding Presentation
+* Behind-the-Scenes Civic Hacker Hero
+* Outstanding Partner Organization

 **Formal attire?** We’ll be wearing awards-show attire — feel free to wear formal and/or fun clothing too!
 There will definitely be a red carpet.